Stuart Forster takes a look at some of the best things to do in Belgrade, the capital city of Serbia.

 The Kalemegdan fortress’s long history and grand gateway make it a must-see attraction.
 If snow is falling you can take refuge inside the Military Museum or head into the ivy-clad Ružica Church to see ornamentation crafted out of bullet casings and sabres dating from World War One.
 Back in August 1914 some of the first shots of the Great War were fired into the fortress from an Austro-Hungarian gunboat on the River Danube.

-The Nikola Tesla Museum (Krunska 51) provides insights into the life and work of an electrical engineer and scientist whose visionary thinking still go underappreciated in many parts of the world.
+The Nikola Tesla Museum (Krunska 51) provides insights into the life and work of an electrical engineer and scientist whose visionary thinking still goes underappreciated in many parts of the world.
 Tesla lived from 1856 to 1953, was the inventor of the Tesla Coil and had a unit of measurement named after him.
 The urn holding his ashes stands within the museum.
 Demonstrations of his inventions, including his remote control ship, still draw gasps of admiration from onlookers.

 Legat Petar Lubarda (Iličićeva 1) is a villa roughly ten minutes’ stroll from the Museum of Yugoslav History and the House of Flowers, the mausoleum of Josip Broz Tito.
 The building was once the home and workplace of Petar Lubarba, an artist acclaimed for his abstract works.
 Several restored artworks are displayed and a 15-minute video gives insights into Lubarda’s turbulent and creative life.

-If you enjoy sport and events with thumping atmospheres, try to get tickets to experience one of Red Star Belgrade’s Euroleague basketball matches.
+If you enjoy sports and events with thumping atmospheres, try to get tickets to experience one of Red Star Belgrade’s Euroleague basketball matches.
 Like the city at large, the vibrancy of an evening in the Kombank Arena makes a big impression.

 Getting to Belgrade

 Stuart flew direct from London Heathrow to Belgrade with Air Serbia.
 The flight lasts two hours and 40 minutes.